microsoft/nni/docs/en_US/Compressor/Quantizer.md

 Quantizer on NNI Compressor
 ===

-## NaiveQuantizer
+## Naive Quantizer

-We provide NaiveQuantizer to quantizer weight to default 8 bits, you can use it to test quantize algorithm without any configure.
+We provide Naive Quantizer to quantizer weight to default 8 bits, you can use it to test quantize algorithm without any configure.

 ### Usage
 tensorflow